-Structured Learning Experiences (SLE) are designed for students who would like to work in their field of interest.
+Structured Learning Experiences (SLE) are designed for students to gain work experience in their field of interest.
 An SLE can be during or after school and be paid or unpaid and can last from a few days to months.
 These experiences are structured supervised activities that may take place in a workplace or agency or a non-profit community organization.
-The SLE experiences are designed to give students structured, supervised activities that will assist them to clarify career goals, explore career possibilities, develop employable skills, or make the transition between school and employment or further education and training.
-All structured learning experiences must adhere to applicable state and federal child labor laws and other rules of the State Departments of Education and Labor.
-Structured learning experiences may include, but are not limited to: apprenticeships, internships, job shadowing, cooperative education, school-based enterprises, volunteer activities, and vocational student organizations.
+The SLE experiences are designed to give students structured, supervised activities that will assist them to explore explore career possibilities, develop employable skills, make the transition between school and employment, or further education and training.
+All structured learning experiences must adhere to applicable state and federal child labor laws and rules of the State Departments of Education & Labor.
+SLE's may include, but are not limited to: apprenticeships, internships, job shadowing, cooperative education, school-based enterprises, volunteer activities, and vocational student organizations.